 II.c.4.b) Characteristics and nature of light

-In the previous section, we have seen the nature of light from the point of view of its reality or material support and its relations with mass and kinetic energy.
+In the previous section, we have seen the nature of light from its reality or material support and its relations with mass and kinetic energy.

-Now we will complete the nature of light with an analysis of its characteristics with respect to movement.
-Let us note that knowing the nature of light explained in the previous paragraph is necessary in order to understand the characteristics of propagation of light.
+Now we will complete the nature of light with an analysis of its characteristics concerning movement.
+Let us note that knowing the nature of light explained in the previous paragraph is necessary to understand the characteristics of propagation of light.

 It refers to the characteristics of light about its velocity, derived from the fact that gravity field –luminiferous aether or tension of longitudinal curvature of the filaments of the global aether– is the supporting medium upon which the transverse mechanical waves of electromagnetic energy propagate.